 a.
 All the kings of the nations: In this brief section, Isaiah brings his focus back more upon the king of literal Babylon.
 He notes the comfort and ease the other kings of the earth enjoy, but not the fallen king of Babylon, who is instead cast out of your grave like an abominable branch.

 i.
-“But now a terrible things has happened; he was not given the honorable burial deemed so important for monarchs.
+“But now a terrible thing has happened; he was not given the honorable burial deemed so important for monarchs.
 Even the common man regarded proper burial as essential.”
 (Wolf) Instead of a proper burial, the king of Babylon gets a bed of maggots and a blanket of worms!
-(Isaiah 14:11)
+(Isaiah 14:11).

 ii.
 “The corpse of the king of Babylon would be thrown out like a rejected branch (neser).
 What a contrast to the Branch from the stump of Jesse that would bear abundant fruit!
 (Isaiah 11:1)” (Wolf)

 b.
-The destruction of Babylon – both literal and spiritual – will be complete.
+I will sweep it with the broom of destruction: The destruction of Babylon – both literal and spiritual – will be complete.
 The Lord will cut off from Babylon the name and remnant.
-There will not even be a remnant of Babylon left, when the Lordwill sweep it with the broom of destruction.
+There will not even be a remnant of Babylon left.

 i.
 “Rubbish fit only for the broom of judgment – this was God’s verdict on mighty Babylon!”
 (Grogan)

 ii.
 “If God’s enemies have a bright day or two, it shall soon be showery weather with them.
 They may for the moment exult over God’s people, but he knows that their day of reckoning is coming.”
 (Spurgeon)

 B. Judgment to come on Assyria and the Philistines.

 1. (24-27) The coming judgment on Assyria.

 The Lord of hosts has sworn, saying,